 This same child could actually be baptized by the doctor or nurse, even if, for example, the doctor or nurse were Jewish or atheist.
 As long as the person baptizing fulfills the three requirements above, the child is truly baptized.

 Something additional is required of those to be baptized who have reached the age of reason.
 They must desire Baptism and choose it for themselves, whereas infants are baptized when the parents alone intend to raise them in the faith of the Church.
 This poses an interesting question.

 Another interesting scenario is the adult who is not baptized.
 What happens when that adult dies?
 Again, we must look at this from the point of view of a God who is infinitely wise and infinitely loving.
-In this case there are a few possibilities.
+In this case, there are a few possibilities.
 The first possibility is what is referred to as “baptism by blood.”
 This would be the person who desires Baptism but, before actually receiving this sacrament, is martyred for his faith.
-We don’t see this that often today but it was a real situation in the early Church.
-We believe that this desire to be baptized, as well as the act of martyrdom, earn the grace of Baptism by means other than water and thus the person receives all the graces and effects of a traditional baptism.
+We don’t see this that often today, but it was a real situation in the early Church.
+We believe that this desire to be baptized, as well as the act of martyrdom, earns the grace of Baptism by means other than water, and thus the person receives all the graces and effects of a traditional baptism.

 Similarly, we speak of “baptism by desire.”
 This would include those who believe and desire Baptism but die before they are baptized by water.
 Again, the desire alone suffices for God to pour forth His grace.
 This would also apply to children who die before they are baptized when the parents desired Baptism.
 The desire on the part of the parents suffices for the grace to be poured forth.